Empire State Building: 1945 plane crash

-At 9:40 am on July 28, 1945, a B-25 Mitchell bomber, piloted in thick fog by Lieutenant Colonel William Franklin Smith Jr., crashed into the north side of the Empire State Building between the 79th and 80th floors (then the offices of the National Catholic Welfare Council).
+At 9:40 am on July 28, 1945, a North American B-25 Mitchell bomber, piloted in thick fog by Lieutenant Colonel William Franklin Smith Jr., crashed into the north side of the Empire State Building between the 79th and 80th floors (then the offices of the National Catholic Welfare Council).
 One engine completely penetrated the building, landing on the roof of a nearby building where it started a fire that destroyed a penthouse.
 The other engine and part of the landing gear plummeted down an elevator shaft, causing a fire that was extinguished in 40 minutes.
 Fourteen people were killed in the incident.
 Elevator operator Betty Lou Oliver fell 75 stories and survived, which still holds the Guinness World Record for the longest survived elevator fall recorded.

 Despite the damage and loss of life, many floors were open two days later.
 The crash helped spur the passage of the long-pending Federal Tort Claims Act of 1946, as well as the insertion of retroactive provisions into the law, allowing people to sue the government for the incident.
 Also as a result of the crash, the Civil Aeronautics Administration enacted strict regulations regarding flying over New York City, setting a minimum flying altitude of 2500 ft above sea level regardless of the weather conditions.

 A year later, on July 24, 1946, another airplane narrowly missed striking the building.
 The unidentified twin-engine plane scraped past the observation deck, frightening the tourists there.